ilhan2316/ilhan2316/README.md

 -  Hi, I’m ilhan and i'm a Sophomore Computer Science Student.
--  I’m currently learning Java.
+-  I’m currently on the hunt for an internship and working on StockSnap.